BRTHrepo/JsonToolboxWebApp/README.md

 ## Project Overview

 JsonToolboxWebApp is a web application designed to process, validate, and compare JSON files.
 Built with F# and WebSharper, the application provides a user-friendly interface for JSON analysis.

----
+## Motivation

+The JsonToolboxWebApp was created to facilitate the comparison of JSON files and identify differences between them.
+The application serves as a foundation for further development, with potential features such as JSON editing, merging, and exporting comparison results for broader use cases.

 ## Features